Cycle 2

 Inquiry opportunities:

-Other experiments/demos: ‘create your own superbug!’ – great site for teaching adaptation
+Other experiments/demos: ‘Build your own Caterpillar!’ – great site for teaching adaptation

 Special needs resources: